Battery Energy Storage System (BESS) Technology Growth and Risks

 Thermal runaways require a significant amount of water to cool and control.
 Potentially hazardous chemicals released during the fire can pollute the water used to fight it, contaminating any soil or groundwater absorbing the runoff.5 Fumes released can also be a risk to the public and first responders.

-Effective BESS Risk Management
+Effective BESS risk management

 Managing BESS-related risk depends on planning, preparation and having a trusted, experienced partner.
 With a dedicated team of energy experts and Claim specialists, Travelers has been providing specialized coverage and risk control solutions to support owners and operators in the rapidly growing renewables industry for over 30 years.